The Nottinghamshire and District

 investment managers are encouraged to report their adherence to the Code.
 Both

-Stewardship Code.
+current UK Stewardship Code.

 Brewin Dolphin

-to ensure the world’s largest corporate greenhouse gas emitters take necessary
+ensure the world’s largest corporate greenhouse gas emitters take necessary

 action on climate change.
 They also have a separate socially responsible